neelabalan/vim-code-dark/README.md

 ### Terminal support
-I using alacritty and it works well there
+I am using alacritty and it works well there